horganke/tc359_syllabus/README.md

 This is a class that values proactivity by design.
 If you're hoping to cruise by unnoticed, just barely giving the instructor what they want, then this isn't the class for you.

-To enforce this, **I have a 3 strikes rule.** There are the activities that could earn you a strike:
+To enforce this, **I have a 3 strikes rule.** These are the activities that could earn you a strike:

 #### Missed deadlines